|

 Many potassium salts are very important, and include, potassium;

-bromide, carbonate, chlorate, chloride, chromate,
+bromide, carbonate, chlorate, chloride, chromate, cyanide, dichromate,

-hydroxide, iodide,
+hydroxide, iodide, nitrate, sulfate.

 History

-Potassium (English, potash L.
+Potassium (English, potash L. kalium) was discovered in 1807 by

-it from caustic potash (KOH.
-This alkali metal was the
+Sir Humphry Davy who derived it from caustic potash (KOH.
+This alkali

-first metal that was isolated by electrolysis.
+metal was the first metal that was isolated by electrolysis.

 Occurrence

-This element makes up about 2.4% of the weight of the Earth's crust and is the seventh
+This element makes up about 2.4% of the weight of the Earth's crust

-most abundant element in it.
+and is the seventh most abundant element in it.
 Due to its insolubility,

 it is very difficult to obtain potassium from its minerals.

-However, other minerals, such as carnallite,
+However, other minerals, such as carnallite, langbeinite, polyhalite,

-are found in ancient lake
+and sylvite are found in ancient lake and sea beds.
+These minerals

-making extracting potassium and its salts more economical.
-The
+and its salts more economical.
+The principle source of potassium,

-principle source of potassium, potash is mined in California, Germany, New Mexico, Utah, and in other places around
+potash is mined in California, Germany, New Mexico, Utah, and in other

-its salts in the future.
+this element and its salts in the future.

 The oceans are another source of potassium but the quantity present

-in a given volume of seawater is relatively low compared to sodium.
+in a given volume of seawater is relatively low compared to

 Potassium can be isolated through electrolysis of its hydroxide